 Vit Kellj Table Lamp

-Materials: Nickel plated metal base (iron).
+Materials: Nickel-plated metal round base (iron).
+Nickel-plated Saturn globe on top.
 Metal lampshade holder.
-White acrylic lampshade with silver plated hallmarked rings.
-Bakelite socket.
+Round white acrylic tubular lampshade with 2 silver plated hallmarked rings.
+Bakelite E27 socket.

 Total Height (with lampshade): 65 cm / 25.59”

 Width: 40 cm / 15.74”